prashant1720/prashant1720/README.md

 # About 👋 [Prashant](sharmaprashant.me)

-Prashant Sharma is a developer who believes that constant learning is only the way to develop yourself.
-At present, He is pursuing his undergraduate in Computer Science at Gokaraju Rangaraju Institute Of Technology HYDERABAD-INDIA.
+Prashant Sharma is a student who believes that constant learning is only the way to develop yourself.
+At present, He is pursuing his Master's in Computer Science at University of Alabama at Birmingham-USA.
  He is founder of [incorebmedia](https://incorebmedia.com) a platform for writers .
-* Apart from developing stuff, he likes to read books and play cricket.
+* Apart from learning new stuff, he likes to read books and play cricket.
 ## Blogs:
 * Article on [Flutter: Best tools and environment for Development](https://www.incorebmedia.com/post/flutter-best-tools-and-environment-for-development)
 * Blog on [Should Biggner level Programmers use Git and Github ?](https://www.incorebmedia.com/post/getting-started-with-git-and-github)
 * Aticle on [Starting with React](https://prashantrockzz20.wixsite.com/website/single-post/2020/05/30/Starting-with-React)
-* Finding what matters to you [Ikigai, find your purpose](https://prashantrockzz20.wixsite.com/website/single-post/2020/05/19/Ikigai-find-your-purpose)
 * [Flutter Google sign in Using Firebase](https://prashantrockzz20.wixsite.com/website/single-post/2020/04/20/Flutter-Google-sign-in-Using-Firebase)
 * [A page from my life](https://prashantrockzz20.wixsite.com/website/single-post/2018/04/13/A-Page-from-Book-of-my-Life)